seadowg/dip-lesson/README.md

 Imagine you are working on a GUI application.
 The code for this application has existed for a while and the team weren't using strict Test Driven Development.
-As you've recently started working in the codebase you'd like to write some tests that let you feel more confident about making changes.
+You've recently started working in the codebase and you'd like to write some tests that let you feel more confident about making changes.

 ## The object under test

 You want to start making changes to the code for a button in the application.
 This particular button is one that changes from whatever color is starts out as to red whenever it's clicked.
-It's apply named `ChangeToRedWhenClickedButton`.
+As we're in Java and our names are long and explicit it's named `ChangeToRedWhenClickedButton`.

 One complexity is that our application runs in a very strict operating environment where we need to ask permission to respond to clicks events the first time they